MicrosoftDocs/VBA-Docs/api/Access.Application.NewAccessProject.md

 # Application.NewAccessProject method (Access)

-You can use the **NewAccessProject** method to create and open a new Microsoft Access project (.adp) as the current Access project in the Access window.
+Use the **NewAccessProject** method to create and open a new Microsoft Access project (.adp) as the current Access project in the Access window.

 ## Syntax